 It is crucial that the setting of the intervention be comfortable for everyone involved.
 Believe it or not, this goes a long way in contributing to a feeling that a loved one is heard and understood.
 After all, the goal of all of this is to ultimately help them see how much others close to them care.

 All in all, interventions are used in efforts to bring a substance abuse problem to one’s attention.
 Loved ones and skilled professionals seek to communicate the negative effects that their addiction is having on them and those surrounding them.
 The ultimate goal is to help persuade them to seek out professional help.

-How do I know if an intervention is necessary?
+How Do i know if an

 Displays secretive behavior

 Becomes depressed or anxious

 Has become a danger to themselves and others